raspberrypilearning/stress-ball/en/step_4.md

 --- /task ---

 --- task ---
-Now add a `clear graphic effects`{:class="block3looks"} to the bottom of your code so that it returns to normal every time you click on the Ball.
+Now add a `clear graphic effects`{:class="block3looks"} to the bottom of your code so that it returns to normal every time you click on the Ball:

 ```blocks3
 when this sprite clicked